-Al Horford’s Reaction To Joel Embiid-Karl-Anthony Towns Fight Became Instant Meme
+NESN

 Video of the fight shows the veteran big man watching the skirmish from a distance, and it very quickly became a meme,

 Hey, Horford’s getting a little bit older, so you can’t blame him for not exhausting his energy in a fight.
-He did seem genuinely miffed about it though.
+He did seem genuinely miffed about it, though.

 Classic.